Learning Linear Regression with Low-Rank Tasks in-Context: Trade-offs from Task Difficulty

 \begin{result} The generalization errors $\mathcal{E}_{\mathrm{TM}}$, $\mathcal{E}_{\mathrm{IDG}}$, and $\mathcal{E}_{\mathrm{ODG}}$ can be analytically obtained by solving a finite system of self-consistent equations.
 In particular, when the asymptotic case $\alpha\to \infty$, $\kappa\gamma>1$, and $\sigma=0$, each metric is given by:

 \end{result}

 For the formal statement and derivation, see Appendix~\ref{appendix:replica}.

 As shown in Result~\ref{result:gen_error_simple}, these errors exhibit a sharp phase transition at the predicted critical point $\rho = \kappa$ when $\alpha \to \infty$.
+This extends prior work that identified phase transitions with respect to task diversity when no shared task structure is assumed~\cite{lu2025asymptotic}.
 Figure~\ref{fig:plateau} illustrates this behavior by showing how the generalization errors change as $\rho$ varies with fixed $\kappa$: for finite $\alpha$ we observe a crossover, which sharpens into a distinct phase transition as $\alpha \to \infty$, dividing the generalization behavior into two regimes.
 In the task-deficient regime ($\rho > \kappa$), both TM and ODG errors remain on a plateau, consistent with our spectral analysis.
 In this regime, the model’s performance is unaffected by task difficulty, since learning is bottlenecked by task diversity.
 In the task-rich regime ($\rho < \kappa$), as task difficulty decreases, the ODG error increases, while the IDG and TM errors decrease in tandem and remain identical.
 This outcome demonstrates that the model can perfectly capture the in-distribution task structure when $\alpha \to\infty$, as reflected in the alignment of IDG and TM errors.
 It also shows that strong specialization to the low-rank task structure enhances memorization and in-distribution performance, but at the expense of out-of-distribution robustness.

 Next, we analyze the role of $\tilde{\alpha}$.
 Result~\ref{result:gen_error_simple} shows that in the task-rich regime the $\mathcal{E}_{\mathrm{TM}}$ and $\mathcal{E}_{\mathrm{IDG}}$ scale as $\mathcal{O}(1/\tilde{\alpha})$.
 This means the model has learned the in-distribution task structure, but finite $\tilde{\alpha}$ limits the retrieval of this structure from the prompt.
 In the limit $\tilde{\alpha} \to \infty$, the errors vanish as $\mathcal{E}_{\mathrm{TM}} = \mathcal{E}_{\mathrm{IDG}} = 0$, showing that the model acquires the ability to achieve complete in-distribution generalization once given enough prompt examples, with the transition occurring at $\rho = \kappa$\footnote{The sudden acquisition of this IDG ability may represent a novel type of \textit{emergence}.
 Unlike standard emergent phenomena in LLMs~\cite{wei2022emergent, raventos2023pretraining}, which are typically driven by increasing dataset size or model scale, this transition is induced by a change in the intrinsic structure of the task distribution itself, as predicted by our theory.}.